If you have an ecommerce store, then you should know that product photography for ecommerce can make or break your business.

 Prep your products before you shoot

-This may seem obvious, but it is an important step in the process of product photography for ecommerce that should not be skipped over.
+This may seem obvious, but it is an important step in the process of product photography for ecommerce that should not be skipped.

 Before you snap any photos, make sure you have looked over your products so they are in tip-top shape!
 Small blemishes and dents can be fixed in post-production, but why make more work for yourself later?